 Even though Uber and Lyft both show all miles online now, it’s not a substitute for a proper IRS approved mileage log.
 You’ll still want to consider using a third party mileage tracking app like Stride Tax.
-You can find a full list of mileage tracking apps here.
+See a full list of mileage tracking apps.

 - Other expenses like car washes, cell phone use, candy/water/etc, Spotify membership, Bluetooth, Trunk Organizers, etc may be deductible too as long as they are ‘ordinary and necessary‘.

 - The only thing you’ll need to watch out for with deductions is a cell phone that may be used for personal and business use.
 Generally, you will need to allocate between personal/business use, so if you use the phone 50% of the time for business and 50% of the time for personal, then you would only be able to deduct half of the cost of the phone and monthly subscription.

 - Make Sure You Don’t Miss Out on These Important Deductions!

 - A Pro Answers Your Top Rideshare Tax Questions

 How Do Most Drivers File Their Taxes?

 If you’re wondering what your fellow drivers do when they file their taxes, here are the responses from a survey I sent out: